greg7mdp/parallel-hashmap/README.md

 class parallel_flat_hash_map;
 ```

-Let's see what result we get for the insertion of random values from multiple threads, however this time we create a parallel_hash_map with internal locking, and modify the code so that each thread can insert values in any submap (no pre-selection).
+Let's see what result we get for the insertion of random values from multiple threads, however this time we create a *parallel_hash_map* with internal locking (by providing absl::Mutex as the last template argument), and modify the code so that each thread inserts values in any submap (no pre-selection).

 ![no_preselection](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/no_preselection.PNG?raw=true)

 If we were to do a intensive insertion test into a hash map from multiple threads, where we lock the whole hash table for each insertion, we would be likely to get even worse results than for a single threaded insert, because of heavy lock contention.

-In this case, our expectation is that the finer grained locking of the parallel_hash_map (separate locks for each internal submap) will provide a speed benefit when compared to the single threaded insertion, and this is indeed what the benchmarks show:
+In this case, our expectation is that the finer grained locking of the *parallel_hash_map* (separate locks for each internal submap) will provide a speed benefit when compared to the single threaded insertion, and this is indeed what the benchmarks show:

 ![flat_par_mutex_4](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/flat_par_mutex_4.PNG?raw=true)

+Interestingly, we notice that the memory peaks (when resizing occur) are again very small, in the order of 1/16th of those for the *flat_hash_map*.
+This is likely because, as soon as one of the submaps resizes (which takes much longer than a regular insertion), the other threads very soon have to wait on the resizing submap's mutex for an insertion, before they reach their own resizing threashold.

+Since threads statistically will insert on a different submap for each value, it would be a surprising coincidence indeed if two submaps reached their resizing threshold without the resizing of the first submap blocking all the other threads first.

-If we increase the number of submaps, we should see more parallelism (less lock contention across threads, as the odds of two separate threads inserting in the same subhash diminishes)m and this is indeed what we see:
+If we increase the number of submaps, we should see more parallelism (less lock contention across threads, as the odds of two separate threads inserting in the same subhash is lower), but with diminishing returns as every submap resize will quickly block the other threads until the resize is completed.

+This is indeed what we see:

 ![lock_various_sizes](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/lock_various_sizes.PNG?raw=true)